Minnesota Wildflowers

 [photo of flowers] A single raceme at the top of the plant, usually floppy but flowers may become erect in sunnier locations.
 Individual flowers are ½ to ¾ inch across when fully open, have 4 white to pale pinkish petals and 6 yellow stamens.
 The 4 sepals at the base of the flower are green to purplish and paler around the edges.

 [photo of leaves] All plants have basal leaves; flowering plants also have a single whorl of 3 leaves on the upper stem.
 Basal and stem leaves are similar, to 3 inches long and wide, palmately lobed, divided nearly to the base of the leaf into 3 to 5 main parts.
-Lobes are generally elliptical, coarsely toothed with large rounded teeth or additional small lobes and long leaf stems.
-Leaves are hairless but the main stem may be hairy in the upper part.
+Lobes are generally elliptical, coarsely toothed with large rounded teeth or additional small lobes and long leaf stalks.
+Leaves are hairless but the stem may be hairy in the upper part.
 Basal leaves are separated from the flowering stem.

-Map of native plant purveyors in the upper midwest
+Map of native plant resources in the upper midwest

 • Shop for native seeds and plants at PrairieMoon.com!